Diseases & Conditions

 Many growth plate fractures can heal successfully when treated with immobilization: A cast is applied to the injured area and the child limits some types of activity.

 Doctors most often use cast immobilization when the broken fragments of bone are not significantly out of place.
 A cast will protect the bones and hold them in proper position while they heal.

 Occasionally, a week or two later, the bone may have lost its alignment and need to be corrected.
 Timely follow-up will help your doctor discover this early and continue appropriate treatment.

 If the bone fragments are displaced and the fracture is unstable, surgery may be necessary.
 The most common operation used to treat fractures is called open reduction and internal fixation.

 During the procedure, the bone fragments are first repositioned into their normal alignment (called a reduction).
 The bones are then fixed into place with special implants like screws or wires, or by attaching metal plates to the outer surface of the bone.

-A cast is often applied to protect and immobilize the injured area while it heals.
+A cast is often applied after surgery to protect and immobilize the injured area while it heals.